DanielSatria02/UTS-WCD07-DanieSatria/README.md

 <details><summary>Hello, this is the second part of midterm.</summary><p>

-## Details on second coding assignment: (Due 16 March 2025 12:00 PM)
+## Details on second question of the midterm.

 #### Write a code to convert fahrenheit to celcius:
 - input: 100